 Kind of gross but fascinating, these body records might be just what your children want to read!
 The longest mustache?
 The longest toenails?
 Yup.
 See what I mean?

 I love the concept of this book so much — because LEGO!
 And History!
-The photographs of each LEGO historical scene are beautiful — well conceived.
+The photographs of each LEGO historical scene are beautiful — well-conceived.
 But, the historical, informational text is way too small for even me, let alone most kids, to read.
 Darn.
-Then there are the directions for building which are fine — no text, just images of the pieces needed (who would have these by the way?) and the step-by-step directions for some of the historical elements (not all).
-Clearly this doesn’t have all of our world history, just 70 key moments — which are really very interesting, despite the small text size.
+Then there are the directions for the building which are fine — no text, just images of the pieces needed (who would have these by the way?) and the step-by-step directions for some of the historical elements (not all).
+Clearly, this doesn’t have all of our world histories, just 70 key moments — which are really very interesting, despite the small text size.
 You’ll learn about the sextant and how to make it, the smallpox vaccine, the invention of the telephone, and much more.
 I have mixed feelings on recommending it — I think you’d have to be a dedicated history and LEGO buff to fully appreciate this book.